hdShang/arxiv-daily/docs/cs-CV/2025-06-11/papers/250609522v2-revisit-what-you-see-disclose-language-prior-in-vision-tokens-for-lv.md

 ---
 layout: default
-title: Revisit What You See: Disclose Language Prior in Vision Tokens for LVLM Decoding
+title: "Revisit What You See: Disclose Language Prior in Vision Tokens for LVLM Decoding"
 ---

 # Revisit What You See: Disclose Language Prior in Vision Tokens for LVLM Decoding